 The clinical and laboratory portion of the Herzing associate degree program curriculum is crucial to building the real-world skills necessary to succeed as a physical therapist assistant.

 Herzing’s goal is to best prepare you for career success, and we pride ourselves on delivering a personal, individualized education to help you flourish as a practicing PTA.

 If you are a good communicator, are a passionate learner, and love to inspire and motivate other people, you could be an excellent physical therapist assistant.

 Learn more about what makes a great physical therapist assistant from a physical therapist who’s worked in the industry for many years.

-The Herzing University physical therapist assistant program takes 20 months to complete as scheduled full-time.
+The Herzing University physical therapist assistant program takes 16 months to complete as scheduled full-time (with approved transfer credit).